wiremoons/AdventOfCode2021/Day-14/Day14-Puzzle.md

 Apply 10 steps of pair insertion to the polymer template and find the most and least common elements in the result.

-**Anser needed** : What do you get if you take the quantity of the most common element and subtract the quantity of the least common element?
+**Answer needed** : What do you get if you take the quantity of the most common element and subtract the quantity of the least common element?

 **Build the Fortran Source Code**